Pennsylvania Railroad 4859: Preservation

 4859 still in the Conrail livery at the Railroad Museum in 1982.

 After its retirement, 4859 was purchased for $13,000 by the Harrisburg chapter of the National Railroad Historical Society and donated to the Harrisburg Redevelopment Authority.
-It was sent to the Pennsylvania Railroad Museum in Strasburg in the early 1980s, where restoration of 4859 was carried by the workshops of the nearby Strasburg Rail Road.
+It was sent to the Railroad Museum of Pennsylvania in Strasburg in the early 1980s, where restoration of 4859 was carried by the workshops of the nearby Strasburg Rail Road.
 The body and chassis were sandblasted, primed and repainted back to its original 1938 appearance.
 The main transformer was removed and drained of the hazardous polychlorinated biphenyl (PCB) used as coolant.

 4859 was listed on the National Register of Historic Places on August 19, 1982, while still in Strasburg.
 The deed to 4859 was transferred from Redevelopment Authority to the Pennsylvania Historical and Museum Commission on November 13, 1986.
 Two days later, the engine was moved into the Transportation Center and rededicated.
 The Pennsylvania General Assembly designated 4859 the official state electric locomotive on December 18, 1987, while also designating two K4s locomotives as the state steam locomotives in the same bill.
 4859 was listed on National Register of Historic Places for a second time on May 5, 2004.
 "Soft" materials, like insulation, were removed from the cab in 2005 on orders from the United States Environmental Protection Agency to remove residual contamination from the PCBs.
 In 2010, 4859 received some cosmetic restoration of its truck assemblies which were re-painted black to eliminate a noticeable coating of rust.
 On April 5, 2014, the locomotive and its caboose were temporarily moved west of the Transportation Center, approximately 1000 ft, to a siding, and covered with tarpaulins to allow Amtrak to perform renovation work on the station's catenary, signals, switches and tracks.
 By October 17, 2015, the renovations were complete enough to allow 4859 to return to the station, though the project overall remains in progress.